How to Buy Marketing Automation That Won't Break After Six Months

 1

-Requirements & Research
+Requirements and Research

 2

-Vendor Demos & Evaluation
+Vendor Demos and Evaluation

 3

-Proof of Concept & Negotiation
+Proof of Concept and Negotiation

 4

-Data Migration & Setup
+Data Migration and Setup

 5

-Testing & Go-Live
+Testing and Go-Live

 Run parallel campaigns in both systems, test every integration breakpoint, and build runbooks for the team.
-This includes disaster recovery procedures because something will break in the first month.
+This includes disaster recovery procedures, because something will break in the first month.

 SegmentPrice RangeReal Cost Example